rakhundeabhinav/Pointers-in-CPP/README.md

 # 🔹 Experiment 9 – Pointers in C++

 ## 🎯 **Aim**

-To understand and implement pointer operations in C++ including pointer difference, pointer increment, and string reversal using pointers.
+To understand and implement pointer operations in C++ including pointer difference, pointer increment, array traversal, and string reversal using pointers.

 ## 📚 **Theory**

-Pointers are variables that store the memory address of another variable.
-They are powerful tools in C++ that allow direct memory manipulation, efficient array handling, and flexible function arguments.
-Pointer arithmetic can be used to perform operations like incrementing addresses, finding differences between pointers, and traversing data structures.
+Pointers in C++ store the memory address of another variable, enabling direct memory access and manipulation.
+Pointer arithmetic allows operations such as incrementing pointers, finding pointer differences, and traversing data structures efficiently.
+They are especially useful for handling arrays, dynamic memory, and optimizing performance in programs.

 ---

 ## 📜 **Programs**

-### 1️⃣ Pointer Difference
+### 1️⃣ Pointer Difference 🔹

 **📝 Description:**

-This program calculates the difference between two pointers to determine the number of elements between them in an array.
+Calculates the number of elements between two pointers in an array.

 **⚙️ Algorithm:**